MaelAbgrall/HardwareforAI/README.md

 - thermal overload (your computer will slow down to not break or burn, thus longer training)

 ## Cloud computing
 Cloud computing is a good option if you don't have a budget or if you are not serious about AI.
-However, in the long run, it becomes very expensive.
+However, in the long run, it becomes extremely expensive.

-**For companies (start-up and small ones)**, in case you didn't know, the most intensive part about AI is training a model.
-This is when you need a big computer with really powerful hardware.
-During prediction (for example when used by an end-user) the amazing thing is that you don't need powerful computers (yes, you can run a model on a mobile phone).
-So, again, for a small/medium team, building your computer is the most affordable case in the long run (>1y, do not use a DIY for an MVP).
-Since it's also a server used only by your team, you can easily protect it and maintain it (either by closing all ports from the outside and allowing only people on-site to work on the machine or by allowing ssh only with keys)
+Please note that's I'm talking here about rented "cloud computing" (like GCP, AWS, etc), your server rack in the basement does not count as cloud computing.

 **pro:**
 - no need for maintenance (you can start training in less than 15min)
 - access to pro-level hardware is very cheap as long as you don't use it too much
-- easily scalable for large teams

 **con:**
-- the price depends on usage
+- the price depends on usage, in the long run this will become extremely expensive

 ## Pre-build
 Those computers are very powerful usually.
+There is two types of prebuilds:
+-  the ones by big companies (Asus, MSI, etc): This can range from "gamer computers" (not very recommended) to server grade systems.
+Those are usually more expensives, but answer specific needs too.
+They are not the best in term of money/computation power.
-There is two types of prebuilds: the ones by big companies (Asus, MSI, etc) and the ones built by smaller professionals (for example electronic hardware stores such as LDLC in France or Overclocker in the UK does that, but other very small companies can propose this too)
+-  built by independent/small professionals (for example electronic hardware stores such as LDLC in France, Overclocker in the UK, Puget system in the US, but other very small companies can propose this too).
+Those are usually the same as homemade computers, except someone does it for you.
+Sometimes they do not propose as fine personalisations as you could do by yourself.

-Prebuilds from big companies are the same as the laptops: Those companies optimise the design to be powerful while staying cheap, so they share con with gaming laptops (apart for the price)

-Other prebuilds can be worth it, in essence, they are homemade computers built by someone else, the only thing is you need to pay the people who will build it, and sometimes you can't go with some particular options.

 ## Homemade
 The best option in my opinion.
 You will put only what you need on your computer, this will allow a very wise usage of your money.
+They can also easily be upgraded

-For those afraid of building a computer: it's not difficult (if the cable don't fit, it's not the right cable), and it's not very time consuming (you need to plan maximum two days)
+For those afraid of building a computer: it's not difficult (if the cable don't fit, it's not the right cable), and it's not very time consuming (you need to plan maximum two days for your first time)

 **Pro:**
 - Only what you need
 - You can upgrade it as hardware is evolving (you only need to change a few parts, and keep 90% of your initial build)
 - Depending on the hardware, it can be silent, or extremely silent
 - It's very efficient because you will never have a thermal overload.
-- You can make a VERY powerful computer (aka 8 GPU)
+- You can make a VERY powerful computer (aka 8 GPU) for cheaper than premade, and about 10 to 20 times cheaper than a cloud option.
 - In the long run, the cheapest option

 **Con:**